-The Philippines is implementing the Universal Health Care Law that aims to provide healthcare services for all.
+The Philippines is implementing the Universal Health Care Law to provide healthcare services for all.
 To enjoy the comprehensive benefits of the UHC, you need to have your PhilHealth membership affairs in order.

 Disclaimer: This article has been published for educational purposes only.
 Neither the author nor FilipiKnow is affiliated with PhilHealth, so specific queries about your membership and insurance benefits must be forwarded to the proper authority.

 PhilHealth classifies its contributors into direct and indirect contributors.
 The government subsidizes indirect contributors.
 These are usually the indigent population, senior citizens, and those with disabilities.

 Direct contributors pay contributions to Philhealth either through their employers or out of pocket.
 If you are employed, and your employer shares half of the cost for your contributions, you are considered a direct contributor to the Formal Economy membership.

 On the other hand, those who are not formally employed but with income are classified as Direct contributors under the Informal Economy contributor or the Voluntary Membership1.